When you need to analyze data across multiple tables, use data modeling to join them into a unified model for reporting and analysis.

 Click OK to create the relationship.

-You can repeat these steps to join multiple logical tables.
+Repeat these steps to join additional logical tables.

 Create a physical model

-icon on the right side of the logical table and select Go to Physical Canvas, or double-click the logical table to go to the physical canvas.
-There, you can configure multi-table joins or unions.
+icon on the right side of the logical table and select Go to Physical Canvas, or double-click the logical table.
+Do not drag a second table directly onto the relational canvas.

 Follow these steps: